ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_1.md

 ---
-title: Text Lesson
+title: Aims of the Session
-teaching: null
+teaching: 15
-exercises: null
+exercises: 0
-duration: null
+duration: 0
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: We're going to start our journey by looking at what we hope to achieve over this workshop
 questions: null
 objectives: null
 keypoints: null